 Set up by: Company Admins

-It is strongly recommended to configure the SSO in a separate incognito mode window of your browser.
-This way you keep the session in the standard window, allowing you to switch off the SSO authorization in case something is configured incorrectly.
+💡 It is strongly recommended to configure SSO in a separate incognito mode window of your browser.
+This way, you keep the session in the standard window, allowing you to switch off the SSO authorization in case something is misconfigured.

-If you wish to set up a test account before enabling SSO on production, please request it with your Account Executive or Sales representative.
-Only those who configure SSO will be added to this test account.
+If you wish to set up a test instance before enabling SSO on production, please request it with your Account Executive or Sales representative.
+Only those who configure SSO will be added to this test instance.

 You’ll need the following to set up AWS SSO access to with Miro: